 Yesterday I have rooted by Samsung Galaxy Tab.
 I have tried Apple iPad earlier and after a week jail-broken that, because you cant do anything without Jailbreaking in iPad (att least from Bangladesh).
 After buying Android based Galaxy Tab, I was using it without rooting (having root access, or ‘root’ user’s permission.
 But I found it difficult to see squares in Bangla writing.
 No Bangla font was installed.
 Googled and found this useful articleon how install Bangla font.
-It also said that you need to be root first and then run several commands.
-The process seemed clumsy to me (as I hate typing those cryptic commands without understanding first).
-So, my first mission was to root the device.
-Continue reading “How to Root Android on Samsung Galaxy Tab” »
+It also said that you need to Continue reading →

 This evening I have rooted my Samsung Galaxy Tab and installed Bangla font SolaimanLipi.
 After that I can see Bangla writing, but not rendred properly.
 After installing Mayabi Keyboard from.Android market, I can write Bangla using phonetic layout.
 But the problem is that fonts are not rendered properly.
 Searching for solution to this problem.

 How to take a screenshot on Samsung Galaxy Tab?
 First I was wondering, but found it soon.
 You need to press Back and power button simultaneously, and that takes the screenshot.
 Screenshot is automatically saved into galery under sceenshots folder.
 Once taken the screenshot, you can share it online.